-Dental emergencies can appear when you least expect it.
-Whether you’re simply eating one of your favorite foods and a tooth cracks or you’re playing football with some friends and take an unexpected tackle that leaves your tooth knocked-out, the next best thing you can do to manage your dental emergency is give our office a call !
-Dr. Weiss and Dr. Fulreader help you get out of discomfort and provide treatment that protects your oral health moving forward.
+Dental emergencies in Skokie can appear when you least expect them.
+Whether you’re simply eating one of your favorite foods and a tooth cracks or you’re playing football with some friends and take an unexpected tackle that leaves your tooth knocked-out, the next best thing you can do to manage your dental emergency is give our dental office a call !
+Dr. Weiss and Dr. Fulreader can help you get out of pain and provide timely treatment that protects your oral health moving forward.

 Why Choose Weiss Dental Arts for Emergency Dentistry?

-Regardless of the type of emergency you’re experiencing, you should always give our office a call so you can get scheduled for an appointment.
-Most dental emergencies require professional guidance and treatment to handle.
-Of course, there are ways to improve your condition before you do arrive.
-Consider the following tips below!
+Regardless of the type of emergency you’re experiencing, you should always give our dental office a call so you can get scheduled for an appointment.
+Most dental emergencies require professional guidance and treatment to handle, including some of the ones listed below.

 How to Prevent Dental Emergencies

 In the midst of a dental emergency, many people wish they would have done something differently to avoid the stressful situation.
 By implementing a few precautionary measures, you can!
 Our team at Weiss Dental Arts is happy to provide patients with preventive treatment to ward off harmful oral problems as well as fast, pain-relieving emergency care when accidents do occur.
 Below, we’ve outlined a few different ways you can keep your smile healthy and remain mindful of potential accident-causing habits.

 Visit Your Dentist Regularly